liberation/django-elasticsearch/readme.md

 TESTS
 =====

-Django-elasticsearch has a 95% test coverage, and tests pass for django 1.4 to 1.8 (contrib.restframework aside).
+Django-elasticsearch has a 95% test coverage, and tests pass for django 1.4 to 1.8.

 Using tox
 ---------